mmore500/dishtiny/docs/glossary.md

 Consists of a genetic program and an array of tags to identify events.
 Also contains bookkeeping information about elapsed mutations and elapsed updates.

+## Hierarch Hereditary Group

+The highest level of hereditary grouping defined within a simulation.
+If one hereditary group level is defined, this is the L0 group.
+If two hierarchical group levels are defined, this is the L1 group.

+## Hereditary Group

+A heritable label that cells can use to mark and recognize kin.
+As cells reproduce, they can choose to keep offspring cells in the parent's hereditary group or expel offspring to found a new hereditary group.
+During their lifetime, cells can condition their behavior on whether neighbor cells are members of the same hereditary group.

+The spatial layout of hereditary groups emerges via individual cell-level reproductive decisions.
+Depending on run time and compile time settings, the size and shape of these hereditary groups may confer consequences (positive and/or negative) on constituent cells via simulation processes such as resource collection or resource decay.

+Depending on compile time settings, hereditary groups may be hierarchically nested.
+See L0, L1, etc. Hereditary Groups.

+May be referred to in legacy code and earlier articles as same-channel signaling networks or signaling channel groups.

 ## Inter Messages

 Messages that are transmitted between cells.